-- Change the address for deliveries away from Sayles Hill on • North College Street and add official campus delivery points and locations. - Close College Street as a through street north of Sayles-Hill.
-Narrow pavement to 12 feet.
-Removable bollards could be placed at the top and bottom of the slope.
-Add signage at the intersection of Burton Service Drive and Hwy 19 saying it is not a through street.
-See Section 5 College Street Findings and Recommendations. - Develop options to widen the service drive behind Burton with the goal of retaining two-way traffic.
-Reconfigure the Sayles and Severance docks so trucks may pull in without blocking the service drive and allow two trucks to access the Sayles dock at the same time. - Study how to improve the Sayles-Hill loading dock and vendor deliveries. - More intentional management and coordination of campus vendors is encouraged to reduce conflict and congestion. - Further study of mail sorting options to reduce delivery time at the Sayles-Hill dock should be studied.
+- Change the address for deliveries away from Sayles-Hill on North College Street and add official campus delivery points and locations. - Widen Union Service drive behind Burton with the goal of retaining two-way traffic.
+Reconfigure the Sayles and Severance docks so trucks may pull into Severance/Burton without blocking the service drive and allow two trucks to access the Sayles dock at the same time. - More intentional management and coordination of campus vendors is encouraged to reduce conflict and congestion. - Further study of mail sorting options to reduce delivery time at the Sayles-Hill dock should be studied.